 In terms of information dissemination, it seems that industry and government are widely aware of drug lag/loss, but it is possible that medical institutions are less aware of it.
 In addition, the Pharmaceuticals and Medical Devices Agency (PMDA) will open an office in Washington, D.C., U.S.A., and will start efforts to make Japan known to overseas EBPs.
 Some of the companies have experience in disseminating information internally from their Japanese subsidiaries to their overseas subsidiaries, so there will be much to cooperate with them in terms of points to be communicated, etc.

-Finally, the panel discussion concluded with a common understanding among the participants on the importance of information dissemination on clinical trials and the drug development environment in Japan, the necessity of DCT promotion, and a cooperative system for providing user-friendly information including improving the operability of jRCTs.
+Finally, the panelists agreed on the importance of providing information on clinical trials and the drug development environment in Japan, the necessity of promoting DCT, and the cooperative framework for providing user-friendly information, including improving the operability of jRCTs.
 The panel discussion was concluded.

 Share this page